chen42/presentations/cho_ag.md

 	* Explain why anticholinesterase agents can be used as insecticides (malathion, parathion) and chemical warfare agents (sarin, VX series).
 * Describe treatment options of muscarinic or anticholinesterase poisoning.
 	* Distinguish the mechanism by which pralidoxime reactivates phosphorylated AChE.
 	* Explain why pralidoxime is not effective reactivating all phosphorylated AChE.
-Describe nicotine’s agonist and antagonist properties.
+	* Describe nicotine's agonist and antagonist properties.
-	* Explain why nicotine is not used clinically (except as a smoking deterrent), and its historical, social and toxicological significance.
+	* Explain why nicotine is not used clinically (except as a smoking deterrent).

 ---